Skip to Main Content

 Organizations are run by people, and sometimes people fall for the sunk cost fallacy.
 It can be difficult to get rid of platforms and products that no longer serve you—especially if you’ve already spent a ton of time and money upgrading them.
 Some companies are now facing ‘technology fatigue,’ dealing with the accumulation of outdated technological investments that are no longer relevant or helpful, and that would be better off replaced.

-Contact center agents are now expected to handle more challenging customer issues across even more channels, and antiquated or outdated technology is providing a bottleneck.
+Contact center agents are now expected to handle more challenging customer issues across even more channels, and antiquated or outdated technology is creating a bottleneck.
 Trying to get the most out of outdated tools can be a distraction from developing more modern tools and strategies that can better address and adapt to the current needs of your business.

 Modernization can help reduce stagnant technology bottlenecks and provide the tools you need.
 It’s also key in making sure the technology you have is working in sync—giving you visibility across channels, and ensuring that valuable information is not locked in data siloes.

 Want to learn more about how to build a proactive approach to meet the expectations of customers, agents, and markets?
-Download our strategy guide, How to Energize and Strengthen Customer Interactions in 2022.